MSalah73/Internet-Relay-Chat/README.md

 # Internet-Relay-Chat
 This is my attempt to create a simple version of IRC.
-I implemented this with the HTTP protocol with the help of the socket library.
+The IRC is implmeneted on top of TCP/IP protocal via the socket library.
 ## By Mohammed (Zack) Salah
 ## Technologies